ssannejohansson/MP2-guess-the-word/README.md

 **How to Clone**

-To clone the repository, log in your GitHub accout, go to the repository of the project you want to clone [this one](https://github.com/ssannejohansson/MP2-guess-the-word.git) for this project, click on the **Code** button and select if you want to clone with HTTPS, SSH or GitHub CLI and copy the code.
+To clone the repository, log in your GitHub account, go to the repository of the project you want to clone [this one](https://github.com/ssannejohansson/MP2-guess-the-word.git) for this project, click on the **Code** button and select if you want to clone with HTTPS, SSH or GitHub CLI and copy the code.
 Open the **terminal** in your code editor and change directory to the location you want to use for the cloned directory and type *git clone* into the terminal and paste the link you copied.
 Press **enter**.

 ## Testing